JoshuaJohosky/The-Conductors-Manifold/readme.md

 # The Conductor's Manifold

-© 2025 [Your Name / Organization].
+© 2025 Joshua Johosky, Architect Of The New Future.
 All Rights Reserved.

 ## Real-Time Interpretation of Complex Systems